Anton1onc/crypto/readme.md

 ...
 With a mod by KUKURUZKA
 ### Changelog:
 - [ ] Light/dark theme switch.
+- [ ] Some icon
-- [ ] Switch rus/eng.
+- [x] Switch rus/eng.
 Also translate readme.md
-- [ ] Some icon
 - [x] Full translation into Russian.
 - [x] Enlarge the window to improve the readability of the Russian font.
 - [x] Remove trash.
 - [x] Full dark theme.
 - [x] Slightly improve the readability of the code.
 ### Instruction (Took from the original repo)
-+ If you don't know how to download from github - [click here] (https://github.com/KUKURUZKA165/crypto/archive/main.zip) to download the entire archive.
++ If you don't know how to download from github - [click here](https://github.com/KUKURUZKA165/crypto/archive/main.zip) to download the entire archive.
 + There is a **build** folder in the archive, there is a compiled program for Windows.
-+ To run the sources you need to [download Processing] (https://processing.org/download/).
-See also [Install Java Package] (https://java.com/en/download/) (If not already installed).
++ To run the sources you need to [download Processing](https://processing.org/download/).
+See also [Install Java Package](https://java.com/en/download/) (If not already installed).
 + To run the source, open the **.Pde** file using Processing.
 + In the Processing program itself, install the **ControlP5** library: go to "Sketch / Import Library ... / Add Library ...", find and install the ControlP5 library in the search.
 Internet connection required!